OberlinExCo/OberlinExCo.github.io/README.md

 Add old Course Catalogs to the oldcourses page, and if you notice any new blogs about ExCo, feel free to link them in the readmore page.

-# Apply to Teach
+# Apply Directory
 This must be updated regularly, both to tell potential instructors when they need to apply or if the application season is currently not open.
+There is also now a page for great syllabi so potentiaal instructors can have an idea on what is expected.

 # Index
 Use this to keep up announcements on the homepage.